 All customers who own the Mobile Module and have current TotalCare Upgrade Protection contracts are entitled to a license of Perspective Mobile upon upgrade.

 External Database “SQLTags” Providers No Longer Supported

 The “Database Provider” and “Database Driving Providers” are no longer supported in Ignition 8.
 These systems were very early ways to bridge outside data into Ignition’s Tag system and have been replaced over the years with much easier and faster methods of data integration.
-If you are still using these features, please contact us to explore migration strategies.

 32 bit Support

 Support for 32-bit platforms other than ARM has been discontinued.

 The Project Rollback feature has been discontinued in Ignition 8.